Provence Pottery by Mediterranean Interiors

 Article Snippet :administrative region of Provence-Alpes-Côte d'Azur and includes the departments of Var, Bouches-du-Rhône, Alpes-de-Haute-Provence, as well as parts of Alpes-Maritimes

-Article Title : Roseville pottery
+Article Title : Roseville Pottery

 Article Snippet :Roseville Pottery Company was an American art pottery manufacturer in the 19th and 20th centuries.
 Along with Rookwood Pottery and Weller Pottery, it was